-Although there are still many un-certainties as to the exact relationship between air pollution and respiratory illness,1 it is positively known that a significant degree of polluted air aggravates such diseases as emphysema and bronchitis, resulting in loss
+Although there are still many uncertainties as to the exact relationship between air pollution and respiratory illness,1 it is positively known that a significant degree of polluted air aggravates such diseases as emphysema and bronchitis, resulting in loss

-Evidence is gradually piling up linking pollution to disease.
+1. Evidence is gradually piling up linking pollution to disease.
 One of the most important studies in recent years is that of Dr. Sadamu Ishikawa, a pathologist at the University of Manitoba, who made autopsy studies of 600 lungs, half of them obtained from St. Louis, Missouri, and the other half from Winnipeg.

-Mong adults between the ages of 20 and 49 who lived in sooty St. Louis, he found the incidence of emphysema was seven times as high as in a comparable group of adults who had been breathing the relatively unpolluted air of Winnipeg.
+Among adults between the ages of 20 and 49 who lived in sooty St. Louis, he found the incidence of emphysema was seven times as high as in a comparable group of adults who had been breathing the relatively unpolluted air of Winnipeg.
 Among St. Louis residents between the ages of 50 and 69, there were twice as many cases of emphysema; and in those over 70, 11⁄2 times as many.
-Monking is undoubtedly a factor in causing the respiratory diseases, Dr. Ishikawa of time from work and in extreme cases, contributing to death.

-Smoking is undoubtedly a factor in caus-ing the respiratory diseases, Dr. Ishikawa reports, but it is not the only one.
-"Smok-ing seems to act synergistically with other contributing factors.
-In both cities, we saw more emphysema among smokers than among non-smokers, but we found four times as many cases among smokers in St. Louis as among those in Winnipeg."
+Smoking is undoubtedly a factor in causing the respiratory diseases, Dr. Ishikawa reports, but it is not the only one.
+"Smoking seems to act synergistically with other contributing factors.
+In both cities, we saw more emphysema among smokers than among non-smokers, but we found four times as many cases among smokers in St. Louis as among those in Winnipeg." of time from work and in extreme cases, contributing to death.